LeiLi-Uchicago/LeiLi-Uchicago/README.md

 ### Hi there, I'm Lei Li

-## I'm a Senior Bioinformatics Analyst in Wilson Lab, Drukier Institute for Children's Health, Weill Cornell Medicine.
+## I'm a Senior Bioinformatics Analyst in Drukier Institute for Children's Health, Weill Cornell Medicine.
 I am interested in developing computational tools and algorithms to facilitate biological researches.